Stand on Guard?

 More troubling than this was his close parroting of some of President Trump’s more controversial positions, Mr. Poilievre issued a rejection of “wokeness” and stated,, among other things, “We will restore the promise of Canada and our founding leader {John A. Macdonald}.”
 He commented that he sees DEI programs as “garbage.”
 He feels that “Canada is broken.”
 Back In February of 2022, Prime Minister Trudeau warned that “Mr. Poilievre wants to “Make Canada Great Again”

-The final straw, and unintended proof that Mr. Poilievre had fallen prey to Trumpian rhetoric, was when he began to brag about the sizes of his rally crowds in Edmonton, posting on social media that over 15,000 people attended the vent.
+The final straw, and unintended proof that Mr. Poilievre had fallen prey to Trumpian rhetoric, was when he began to brag about the sizes of his rally crowds in Edmonton, posting on social media that over 15,000 people attended the event.
 He later told reporters “When was the last time we had a rally that big in Canada?
 I think to have 10,000 or 15,000 people at one political rally. this is a movement like we’ve never seen.”
 Candidate Trump also inflated his crowd sizes, Boys will be boys.

 Mr. Poilievre later challenged that Mark Carney’s large crowds had been inflated by AI.
 That was rich, considering a Conservative commercial once aired featuring Poilievre with current campaign manager Jenni Byrne holding Stockwell Day’s grandchild and posing as an average Alberta family.
 CBC fact-checked Mr. Poilievre’s claim and found no AI manipulation.
 Mr. Poilievre wasn’t lying, he was simply suffering from rally crowd size envy.